Computing exponential of tridiagonal Toeplitz matrices with applications to numerical solution of the heat equation: Approximation of the exponential of tridiagonal matrix and the heat equation

+where $\mathbf{U}^{(k)} := \mathbf{U}(k \Delta t)$.
 More precisely, a splitting based on the Kronecker product is implemented for solving the two-dimensional heat equation.
-According to the approximation method presented in Section 2, for suitable values of $d_1$ and $d_2$, the following method can be considered
+Due to the approximation method presented in Section \ref{ESTTM}, for suitable values of $d_x$ and $d_y$, the following numerical method can be considered: